heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 and connected to a dataset at any time without impeding/interrupting the flow of data along a connected ancestor feed.

+        use dataverse feeds;

         connect feed ProcessedTwitterFeed to
         dataset ProcessedTweets ;

         disconnect feed ProcessedTwitterFeed from
         dataset ProcessedTweets ;

-The connect feed statement above directs AsterixDB to persist the ProcessedTwitterFeed feed in the ProcessedTweets dataset.
+The `connect feed` statement above directs AsterixDB to persist the ProcessedTwitterFeed feed in the ProcessedTweets dataset.
-If it is required (by the high-level application) to also retain the raw tweets obtained from Twitter, the end user may additionally choose to connect TwitterFeed to a (different) dataset.
+If it is required (by the high-level application) to also retain the raw tweets obtained from Twitter, the end user may additionally choose to connect TwitterFeed to a different dataset.
 Having a set of primary and secondary feeds offers the flexibility to do so.
-Let us assume that the application needs to persist TwitterFeed and that, to do so, the end user makes another use of the connect feed statement.
+Let us assume that the application needs to persist TwitterFeed and that, to do so, the end user makes another use of the `connect feed` statement.
-A logical view of the continuous flow of data established by connecting the feeds to their respective target datasets is shown in Figure 8.
+A logical view of the continuous flow of data established by connecting the feeds to their respective target datasets.

-The flow of data from a feed into a dataset can be terminated explicitly by use of the disconnect feed statement.
+The flow of data from a feed into a dataset can be terminated explicitly by use of the `disconnect feed` statement.
 Disconnecting a feed from a particular dataset does not interrupt the flow of data from the feed to any other dataset(s), nor does it impact other connected feeds in the lineage.